Joseph Scott Barker: Biography

 Barker was born in Omaha, Nebraska.
 He graduated from Yale College in 1985 with a Bachelor of Arts in Religious Studies, and from Berkeley Divinity School at Yale in 1992 with a Master of Divinity in Anglican Studies.
-At Berkeley, he was awarded the Mersick prize for effective public address and preaching, and the Tweedy Prize for exceptional promise as a pastoral leader.
+At Berkeley, he was awarded the Mersick Prize for effective public address and preaching, and the Tweedy Prize for exceptional promise as a pastoral leader.

 Barker served as Assistant to the Dean and Canon Vicar at Trinity Cathedral in Omaha from 1992 to 1997, Rector of Church of the Resurrection in Omaha from 1997 to 2002, and Rector of Christ Church in Warwick, New York from 2002 to 2011.

 Barker was consecrated on October 8, 2011, in La Vista, Nebraska, and is the 1,060th bishop in the American succession.
-Early in his episcopacy, Barker assisted in founding the Tri-Faith Initiative, a collaboration between Christians, Jews, and Muslims.
+Early in his episcopacy, Barker assisted in founding the Tri-Faith Initiative, a collaboration among Christians, Jews, and Muslims.

 In 2024 Barker was shortlisted to succeed Michael Curry as Presiding Bishop of the Episcopal Church.